gardener/gardener/docs/operations/seed_settings.md

 ### Proxy Protocol

 Traditionally, the client IP address can be used for security filtering measures, e.g. IP allow listing.
-However, for this to have any usefulness the client IP address needs to be correctly transferred to the filtering entity.
+However, for this to have any usefulness, the client IP address needs to be correctly transferred to the filtering entity.

-Load balancers can either act transparently and simply pass the client IP on or they terminate one connection and forward data on a new connection.
+Load balancers can either act transparently and simply pass the client IP on, or they terminate one connection and forward data on a new connection.
 The latter (intransparant) approach requires a separate way to propagate the client IP address.
 Common approaches are an HTTP header for TLS terminating load balancers or [(HA) proxy protocol](https://www.haproxy.org/download/3.0/doc/proxy-protocol.txt).

 For level 3 load balancers, [(HA) proxy protocol](https://www.haproxy.org/download/3.0/doc/proxy-protocol.txt) is the default way to preserve client IP addresses.
 As it prepends a small proxy protocol header before the actual workload data, the receiving server needs to be aware of it and handle it properly.
-This means that activating proxy protocol needs to happen on both load balancer and receiving server at/around the same time as otherwise the receiving server will incorrectly interpret data as workload/proxy protocol header.
+This means that activating proxy protocol needs to happen on both load balancer and receiving server at/around the same time, as otherwise the receiving server will incorrectly interpret data as workload/proxy protocol header.

 For disruption-free migration to proxy protocol, set `.spec.settings.loadBalancerServices.proxyProtocol.allow` to `true`.
 The migration path should be to enable the option and shortly thereafter also enable proxy protocol on the load balancer with infrastructure-specific means, e.g. a corresponding load balancer annotation.